CSteen57/SteenDesk_Help_Desk_Simulation/Helpdesk_Tickets/Tickets/Ticket001_User_Cannot_Access_Shared_Drive.md

 Kelly Kapoor was added back to the `Sales_Users` security group in Active Directory.

-After updating the group membership, Group Policy was refreshed using `gpupdate /force`, and access to the Sales shared drive was tested again from the Windows 11 client.
+After updating the group membership, the client session was refreshed and access to the Sales shared drive was tested again from the Windows 11 client.

 ---